The Future of Cannabis: What Happens After Rescheduling?

 Nothing.

-The Executive Order was essentially a nudge to the Department of Justice (DOJ) & Drug Enforcement Agency (DEA) to finish their proposal for the new rules and laws surrounding cannabis in our country, which excited many when it was first presented in 2024.
+The Executive Order was essentially a nudge to the Department of Justice (DOJ) and the Drug Enforcement Agency (DEA) to finish their proposal for the new rules and laws surrounding cannabis in our country.
+This excited many when it was first presented in 2024.

-Until those are finalized (and approved), it's all remains a waiting game with endless speculation.
+Until those are finalized (and approved), it all remains a waiting game filled with endless speculation.

-I think most would agree that a couple known areas of impacts will be in relation to Taxation & Research.
+I think most would agree that a couple of known areas of impact will be in relation to taxation and research.

-The change in status means businesses would no longer be subject to the dreaded 280E Tax code, which currently prohibits the deduction of most normal operational expenses and results in higher rates (50%-70% or more).
+The change in status means businesses would no longer be subject to the dreaded 280E Tax code.
+This code currently prohibits the deduction of most normal operational expenses and results in higher rates (50%-70% or more).

 Once unshackled from this code, and the ability to deduct basic expenses is granted, the industry will save billions.
 Yes, with a "B".

-Personally won't be holding my breath for a raise, but still fair to say there will be an increase in opportunity.
+I personally won’t be holding my breath for a raise, but it’s fair to say there will be an increase in opportunity.

 With time, this will expand the medical market further than ever before.
-Creating new and diversified cannabinoid therapy options, beyond just CBD & THC, and in the process, re-legitimizing cannabis as a medicine after decades of stigma and miseducation.
+We can expect new and diversified cannabinoid therapy options, beyond just CBD and THC.
+In the process, cannabis will be re-legitimized as a medicine after decades of stigma and miseducation.

-A few other potential impacts that personally came to mind Consumption, Crime, & Banking.
+A few other potential impacts that come to mind include consumption, crime, and banking.

-Honestly, I don't actually see this being a popular topic of discussion, but for the everyday consumer out there who still struggles to find a safe sesh spot...just know nothing changes.
+Honestly, I don't see this being a popular topic of discussion.
+But for the everyday consumer out there who still struggles to find a safe sesh spot, just know that nothing changes.

 Once officially reclassified, the penalties for relative non-violent crimes become less severe, which can be seen as a win.
 However, the discussion surrounding this topic has always mainly focused on those already incarcerated.

-It's no secret that many still serve lengthy sentences for non-violet cannabis crimes due to a flawed system.
-Even modern day elected officials have expressed how they feel about the matter as we've seen a rise in mass pardons over the last few years.
-Regardless, rescheduling is not likely to have a full scale effect on the situation and pardons / expungements will remain a battle
+It's no secret that many still serve lengthy sentences for non-violent cannabis crimes due to a flawed system.
+Even modern-day elected officials have expressed their feelings about the matter, as we've seen a rise in mass pardons over the last few years.
+Regardless, rescheduling is not likely to have a full-scale effect on the situation, and pardons and expungements will remain a battle.

-However, this will provide power to those that still fight for freedom, and hopefully pave the way for continued change.
+However, this will provide power to those still fighting for freedom and hopefully pave the way for continued change.

-Most banks have shied away from working with cannabis businesses in fear of federal penalty, and it's likely that it will take more than rescheduling for banks to hold their doors open for this herbal industry.
+Most banks have shied away from working with cannabis businesses for fear of federal penalties.
+It’s likely that it will take more than rescheduling for banks to open their doors to this herbal industry.

-But hopefully this will loosen the locks in the meantime and loans become more accessible to those in the cannabis space.
+But hopefully, this will loosen the locks in the meantime, making loans more accessible to those in the cannabis space.

 As the list could go on and on, I’ll choose to end here until more is known, or I just feel like revisiting.